 If you’re having problems with your PC, you can try to refresh, reset or restore it.
 Resetting your PC reinstalls Windows but gives you the choice whether it deletes your files, settings and apps.
 Restoring your PC is a way to undo recent system changes you’ve made.
 A Fresh Start completely removes all apps and reinstalls Windows 10 from scratch.

-Fresh or Reset?
+Refresh or Reset?

 Refreshing and resetting your Windows 10 PC are two very different things and you should always make sure you know which is the best choice to solve your current problem.